JosefJ/TokenOfGratitude/README.md

 If the first goal is met, any ToG redeemer will have a free entry into the hub for one year.

-If the second goal is met, any ToG redeemer will get an priority invitation for paper submition and at least 33% discount off the conference ticket price (ticket prices are however unknown for now).
+If the second goal is met, any ToG redeemer will get an priority invitation for paper submission and at least 33% discount off the conference ticket price (ticket prices are however unknown for now).

-**When is it possible to reedem your token for a drink?**
+**When is it possible to redeem your token for a drink?**
 Anytime we come across each other.
 You will have to send your hashed contact details in the parameter during redeeming your ToG (can be a single purposed email or whatever) and send me an email to: tog@blockchainforthepeople.com with the contact details you have used to create the hash.
 There will be a simple UI provided for that on the website.